adi14041999/my_wiki/docs/math/probability/central_limit_theorem.md

 It's actually worth taking a moment to write down that general idea.

 The setup is that we have a random variable.
 We'll call that random number $X$.
-What we're doing is taking multiple different samples of that variable $X$ (or we could take different random variables that do the exact same thing, like $X1$, $X2$,.. that are independent and are the exact same function) and adding them all together.
+What we're doing is taking multiple different samples of that variable $X$ (or we could take different random variables that do the exact same thing, like $X1$, $X2$,.. that are independent and are the exact same function, i.e., identical) and adding them all together.
 On our Galton board, that looks like letting the ball bounce off multiple different pegs on its way down to the bottom, and in the case of a die, you might imagine rolling many different dice and adding up the results.
 The claim of the central limit theorem is that as you let the size of that sum get bigger and bigger, then the distribution of that sum, how likely it is to fall into different possible values, will look more and more like a bell curve.
 That's it- that is the general idea.

 ![img](gen_idea.png)